prebid/prebid-server-java/docs/application-settings.md

 - `auction.targeting.includeformat` - whether to include the “hb_format” targeting key.
 Default `false`.
 - `auction.targeting.preferdeals` - if targeting is returned and this is `true`, PBS will choose the highest value deal before choosing the highest value non-deal.
 Default `false`.
 - `auction.targeting.alwaysincludedeals` - PBS-Java only.
 If true, generate `hb_ATTR_BIDDER` values for all bids that have a `dealid`.
 Default to `false`.
 - `auction.targeting.prefix` - defines prefix for targeting keywords.
+Default `hb`.
+Keep in mind following restrictions:
-Default `hb_`.
-May be overridden by corresponded property from bid request.
+    - this prefix value may be overridden by correspond property from bid request
+    - prefix length is limited by `auction.truncate-target-attr`
+    - if custom prefix may produce keywords that exceed `auction.truncate-target-attr`, prefix value will drop to default `hb`
 - `privacy.ccpa.enabled` - enables gdpr verifications if true.
 Has higher priority than configuration in application.yaml.
 - `privacy.ccpa.channel-enabled.web` - overrides `ccpa.enforce` property behaviour for web requests type.
 - `privacy.ccpa.channel-enabled.amp` - overrides `ccpa.enforce` property behaviour for amp requests type.